Biography

 BA in Cinema Studies and French, SUNY Oswego, 2016

-With Dr. Matthew Vernon, Stacey co-hosts Fear of the Dark, a film podcast on race and horror.
-She is also the editor of the food podcast Esculent.
-For the 2024-2025 academic year, Stacey was the graduate fellow in the Mellon Sawyer Seminar, Thinking Food at the Intersections: a year-long food studies research initiative.
+Stacey's writing can be found in Horror Studies, Quarterly Review of Film & Video, Horror Homeroom, and an edited collection titled Youth Horror Television and the Question of Fear (Bloomsbury, 2024).
+With Dr. Matthew Vernon, she co-hosts Fear of the Dark, a podcast on race, horror, and film.
+Stacey is currently the Managing Editor of the Graduate Journal of Food Studies; and for the 2024-2025 academic year, she was the graduate fellow in the Mellon Sawyer Seminar, Thinking Food at the Intersections, a year-long food studies research initiative.

 Publications